M-Osky/population_genetics/Readme.md

 - str_likelihood: extract the row of likelihood values from each Structure independent run outut to a table (outdated)
 - bowtie_maker will generate the submission files for bowtie (for our cloud computing server)

-- popmap_maker it has been moved to another repository
+- popmap_maker it has been moved to M-Osky/handle_edit_files